-Position sizing is an essential yet often under appreciated money risk management concept.
+Position sizing is an essential yet often under appreciated money investment risk management concept.
 It can be the difference between success and failure.
 Position sizing is among the most important concepts of stock trading, but is also absolutely critical to long term investors.
 We are going to explore position sizing as it relates to long term value investors.

 What is Position Sizing?

 Position sizing is simply the size of an individual buy or sell transaction.
 Position size can be expressed as a monetary amount or as a percentage of a portfolio.
 Some investors choose to purchase or sell their entire position all at once.
 Most successful investors scale in and scale out.

 Scale in is a process of purchasing positions in smaller increments than your ultimate position size might be.
 It can be used as a form of dollar cost averaging, although there are many variations and strategies for scale in.

 Scale out is a process of selling portions of a position in increments rather than selling the entire position at once.

 Both scale in and scale out are an admission by the investor that trying to time exact tops and bottoms is impossible.
 No one can consistently buy at the exact bottom and sell at the exact top.